What is the Gallbladder?

 Similar to an abdominal ultrasound, the probe will send back signals which make a picture of the parts of the body surrounding the probe.
 The clinician may take one or more small biopsy samples which is painless, after which the endoscope is removed.
 Samples are then sent to the laboratory for testing.

-Imaging tests are often carried out, usually by CT, MRCP or ERCP.
+Imaging tests are often carried out, usually by CT scans, MRCP or ERCP.

 Treatment of Gallstones